 Why Is My Heat Pump Not Heating?

-The licensed HVAC service providers at ARS/Rescue Rooter are specially trained to perform heat pump repair service, and help determine whether the problem with your heat pump not heating lies with the system itself, a thermostat setting, or possibly a dirty air filter.
+The licensed HVAC service providers at ARS/Rescue Rooter are specially trained to perform heat pump repair service.
+We can help determine whether the problem with your heat pump not heating lies with the system itself, a thermostat setting, or possibly a dirty air filter.
+We service units from York, Lennox, Carrier, and other leading brands.

 In order to examine your exterior heat pump, we first must understand how a heat pump actually works.